 'Cuts that cost’ report

 We commissioned urgent research on the impact of legal aid cuts on refugee family reunion.

 The research was submitted as evidence to the Ministry of Justice in September 2018, to contribute to their Post-Implementation Review of the LASPO Act.

-The full report will be published in early March 2019.
+The full report will be published in May or June 2019.